gabriele-h/almapipo/README.md

 ## Check DB Connectivity From Commandline

-When used from commandline without any arguments this script will simply make a check whether the database is reachable and writeable.
+When used from commandline without any arguments this script will simply make a check whether the database is reachable.
 This is done via SQLAlchemy and will not give any custom feedback.
 Also it will be included in the logfile.

 ### Usage Example Bash